-Stephanie joined the NOAO Data Lab team as a staff scientist, coming from a staff scientist position at CEA Saclay in France.
-She received her PhD in astronomy from the University of Arizona in 2011 under the supervision of NOAO’s Mark Dickinson.
+Stephanie is an associate astronomer at NOIRLab, and one of the scientists on the Astro Data Lab team.
+She joined in 2016, coming from a staff scientist position at CEA Saclay in France.
+She received her PhD in astronomy from the University of Arizona in 2011 under the supervision of the NOIRLab’s Mark Dickinson.
 Her research interests are focused on the evolution of galaxies and supermassive black holes across cosmic time.
 She brings to the Data Lab team a wealth of experience and ideas in developing and applying new methods for turning large survey data sets into scientific knowledge.( firstname.lastname@example.org)